domoritz/gameoflife-rust/Readme.md

 Implementation of [Conway's Game of Life](https://en.wikipedia.org/wiki/Conway's_Game_of_Life) in an infinite space in Rust.
 Alive cells are stored in a set.
 To calculate the next iteration, we compute the number of neighbors for each cell that has neighbors.

+I am implementing the Game of Life in different programming languages to learn about them.
+You can find [all of my implementations on GitHub](https://github.com/domoritz?tab=repositories&q=gameoflife).

 ### What I learned/liked/disliked about rust